Veritas Prep vs. Manhattan Prep

 Our GMAT score guarantee is also simple and free of loopholes: If you have a previous official GMAT score and take any 36-hour Veritas Prep GMAT course, and your score does not improve, we will refund your entire tuition or you can repeat the course free of charge.

 Since the acquisition, several senior managers have left the organization.
-Kaplan, which has seen its revenue decline significantly over the past five years, has had no choice but to divert resources that could go into new innovation at Manhattan GMAT and devote those dollars to the rest of Kaplan’s test prep business.
-One victim of this lack of investment is Manhattan GMAT’s practice test offering (see more below), which hasn’t been changed or upgraded significantly in years.
+Kaplan, which has seen its revenue decline significantly over the past five years, has had no choice but to divert resources that could go into new innovation at Manhattan Prep and devote those dollars to the rest of Kaplan’s test prep business.
+One victim of this lack of investment is Manhattan Prep’s practice test offering (see more below), which hasn’t been changed or upgraded significantly in years.

 Be Careful When Counting Classroom Hours

 Manhattan Prep advertises that it offers “54 hours of class time & coaching,” but many prospective students don’t realize that this only includes 27 hours of actual course instruction.
 The other 27 hours – three hours per week for nine weeks – are online meetings devoted to reviewing homework problems.

 By contrast, Veritas Prep advertises 36 hours of classroom time, and this means that you really get 36 hours of course instruction, led by a Veritas Prep GMAT instructor.
 You also have access to our entire Veritas Prep GMAT On Demand pre-recorded, high-definition GMAT course, available online any time for one year from when you enroll.
 If you’re taking one of our Live Online GMAT courses, you also get access to the recording of every one of your own classes (not just any class, but the classes from the exact course in which you enrolled).
 Building on that, we also offer more than 12 hours of Skillbuilder online videos for viewing before each course, so you can make the most of those instructor-led hours in the classroom.